agroimpacts/nmeo/docs/projects.md

 There are four general subject areas from which projects for this course can be drawn.

 1. Multi-scale estimation of crop LAI
-2. Crop yield estimation
+2. Multi-scale estimation of crop yield
-3. Use cloud-based EO platforms to create multi-source image time series
+3. Using cloud-based EO platforms to create multi-source image time series
-4. Land cover mapping using crowdsourcing and machine learning
+4. Mapping land cover using crowdsourcing and machine learning

-Note that projects 1 and 2 are closely related and inter-twined with one another.

 More detail on each follows: